vonzo/PingMyImage/README.md

 ![ImageOfCameraStream](SampleImages/example1.png)

-2. Your camera is not recognized, then a random image will be generated every half a second with the ping written on top.
+2. There is no camera (or can't acces the camera), then a random image will be generated every half a second with the ping written on top.

 ![ImageOfRandomStream](SampleImages/example2.png)